SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ### Additional Documentation

 Detailed documentation is provided in the [Solace PubSub+ Event Broker Operator User Guide](docs/EventBrokerOperatorUserGuide.md).
-Consult the [Deployment Planning](docs/EventBrokerOperatorUserGuide.md#deployment-planning) section of the User Guide when planning your deployment.
+In particular, consult the [Deployment Planning](docs/EventBrokerOperatorUserGuide.md#deployment-planning) section of the User Guide when planning your deployment.

 ## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes using the Operator